 Athletic Therapy at Burlington Sports Therapy is provided by Madeleine Hunter who has over 20 years experience working with national, varsity, rep, and recreational athletes.
 A treatment may include: electrical modalities, massage, acupuncture, rehabilitation exercises, and manual therapy, depending on the diagnosis.
 You will find some general information about Athletic Therapy below.
-If you have any questions about Athletic Therapy or your condition, please do not hesitate to call us.
+If you have any questions about sports therapy or your condition, please do not hesitate to call us.

 Athletic Therapy – What is it?